Set-Conditional Set Generation for Particle Physics: Models and Training

 \subsection{Graph Neural Network and Slot-Attention Model}

-In addition to the cVAE, we present results on a novel model that uses a combination of graph neural networks and slot-attention layers~\cite{slotattention}.
-The general strategy is to use a graph neural network with message passing to encode the truth particles $T$ into a high-dimensional vector representation $\{t_i'\}$, predict the corresponding cardinality $N_R$ of the reconstructed event, and finally generate the reconstructed event $R$ at the predicted cardinality by transforming noise vectors into hidden representations of the reconstructed particles from which per-particle attributes such as $p_{trans.}$ can be projected out using simple MLP networks as shown in Figure~\ref{fig:gnn_architecture}.
-The first step corresponds to a model $q_{\theta_1}(N_R|T)$, whereas the second implements the model $q_{\theta_2}(R|N_R,T)$.
+In addition to the cVAE, we present results on a novel model that uses a combination of graph neural networks and slot-attention layers.
+The general strategy is to, first, use a graph neural network with message passing $f_{\theta_0}$ to encode the truth particles $T=\{t_i\}$ into a high-dimensional vector representation $T'=\{t_i'\}$, then, predict the corresponding cardinality $N_R$ of the reconstructed event, and finally generate the reconstructed event $R$ at the predicted cardinality by transforming noise vectors into hidden representations of the reconstructed particles from which per-particle attributes such as $p_{trans.}$ can be projected out using simple multilayer-perceptron (MLP) networks as shown in Figure~\ref{fig:gnn_architecture}.
+The cardinality prediction corresponds to a model $q_{\theta_1}(N_R|T')$, whereas the feature prediction implements the model $q_{\theta_2}(R|N_R,T')$.